-ISIS propaganda app that touted Kabul attack relies on Amazon Web Services
+Amazon Web Services disables ISIS propaganda website it had hosted since April

 One reason may be that Amazon hasn’t often proactively policed the content of customers – many of which run widely used commercial websites such as Airbnb, Yelp and Netflix.
 Rather, its Trust & Safety team, which has fewer than 100 workers, acts only on complaints received.

-Despite the size of that team, Amazon is the dominant provider of cloud infrastructure services, which let customers rent data storage and processing capabilities over the web instead of running their own data centers.
+Despite the size of that team, Amazon is the dominant provider of cloud infrastructure services, which let customers rent data storage and processing capabilities over the Web instead of running their own data centers.
 AWS, which competes against Microsoft and Google, held 41% of the global market in 2020, according to the market research firm Gartner.